Dashamoola, a combination of ten dried roots has been widely used as an Ayurvedic medicine due to the amazing health benefits it possesses.

 Dashamoola has antipyretic properties which can break down intermittent and high fever.
 It may also help you feel better due to its ability to ease fatigue associated with persistent illness.
 (2)

 3. Treats Migraines

-If you are suffering from the pain and debilitating effect of migraines or recurrent headaches, the ayurvedic formulation could help ease symptoms.
+If you are suffering from the pain and debilitating effects of migraines or recurrent headaches, the Ayurvedic formulation could help ease symptoms.
 In one study, dashamoola was used on patients aged 16 to 60 years who had complaints of recurrent headaches, with or without other associated problems like vomiting, nausea, and gastrointestinal symptoms.
-Nearly 53% of those who were given brihat dashamoola taila nasya (administration of nasal oil) saw a marked improvement in their symptoms.
+Nearly 53% of those who were given dashamoola nasya (administration of nasal oil) saw a marked improvement in their symptoms.
 It eased light sensitivity or photophobia, the heaviness of the eyes, pain around the eyes, sensitivity to sound or phonophobia, acidity in the stomach, and even constipation.
 (3)

 4. Aids Digestion And Relieves Gas

 If you are uncomfortable due to gas and bloating in the abdomen, dashamoola can help.
 It is an effective remedy for bringing relief to your intestines and soothe it.
-A dasamula enema could even help you with vata food allergies.
+A dashamoola enema could even help you with vata food allergies.
 These are recognizable by symptoms like bloating in the stomach, gas, a need to burp a lot, a gurgling stomach, pain, and general abdominal discomfort.
 This herbal tea enema can also treat chronic constipation.
 (4)

 5. Counters Pain, Swelling, And Inflammation Of Arthritis